bolnel/nelsite1/content/articles/psm-1-certification-exam-preparation.md

 According to the calculations I ran when [comparing PSM I to the first level of CSM](/articles/psm-csm-which-scrum-certification-best), the PSM version is harder since there’s considerably less time per question.

-You’ll need to answer 80 questions in 60 minutes and get at least 68 of them correct to achieve a passing score of 85%.
+<p class="paragraph_highlight">You’ll need to answer 80 questions in 60 minutes and get at least 68 of them correct to achieve a passing score of 85%.</p>

 However, in and of itself the PSM I test is straightforward – as long as you know the Scrum Guide well.
 The best way to learn it well is to understand how its elements come together and try to implement its principles in practice.